caelebk/discordbot/README.md

 - Google Spreadsheet parser for 5v5 League of Legends data
   - Implemented ability to parse specific data off a public google spreadsheet
-  - Need to organize/restructure a little better but functionality be good
+  - Need to organize/restructure a little better but functionality is good

 ## Functions to be Implemented: